 Complaints About Information Quality.
-Affected persons may avail themselves of four methods for notifying the NPS of complaints:
+Affected people may use these four methods to notify the NPS of their complaints:

 1. Informally discuss their complaint in person with park or program office staff, providing information in the form of written documents or oral presentations.

 2. Informally direct complaints about the quality of disseminated information to the superintendent of the park or manager of the program office responsible for disseminating the information.

 3. Formally direct complaints about the quality of disseminated information by mail to the NPS Washington Administrative Program Center, attention: Correspondence Control Unit (CCU), 1201 Eye Street NW, Washington, DC 20005.
 The complainant should use the subject: “Complaint About Information Quality” so that it may be clearly recognizable to those managing the process.